rinaldilucas/mean-task-manager/README.md

 -   Multilingual features on the client-side and API responses
 -   Virtual scrolling on tables
--   Dynamic search, minimizing requests
+-   Search and ordering via database, minimizing requests
 -   AJAX requests for pagination
 -   JWT and roles authentication
 -   Password encryption